Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: A Rectifiable-Connectedness Based Characterization of 1-Critical Sets

 \section{A Rectifiable-Connectedness Based Characterization of 1-Critical Sets}

 The first main result of this section is Theorem \ref{ThmE}, by way of Corollary \ref{cor:Whitney}.
-We recall that a compact metric space $M$ is called \emph{1-critical} if it supports a non-constant locally flat Lipschitz function, i.e. if $\lip_0(M)\neq \set{0}$.
+We recall that a compact metric space $M$ is called \textit{1-critical} if it supports a non-constant locally flat Lipschitz function, i.e. if $\lip_0(M)\neq \set{0}$.
+Compact metric spaces $M$ that are disconnected are trivially 1-critical, and because of this, many authors include in the definition that $M$ is connected.
+However, it is more convenient for us to consider disconnected metric spaces as 1-critical, and we adopt this convention.

 \begin{reptheorem}{ThmE}[Corollary \ref{cor:Whitney}] A compact metric space fails to be 1-critical if and only if it is transfinitely almost-rectifiably-connected. \end{reptheorem}